-Having lived in the Portuguese capital for more than a year now, I’ve eaten in quite a few vegetarian and vegan Lisbon restaurants.
+Having lived in the Portuguese capital for more than two years now, I’ve eaten in quite a few vegetarian and vegan Lisbon restaurants.
 From hearty veggie burgers to delicate crêpes, I’ve savored every last bite.

-For now, though, here is my definitive list of the best vegetarian and vegan Lisbon restaurants.
+In this article, though, I'm sharing with you my definitive list of the best vegetarian and vegan Lisbon restaurants.
 There are plenty more to choose from, but if you have limited time in the city, I recommend focusing on the ones listed here.

 The Best Vegan Restaurants in Lisbon

 Open daily 12pm to 3:30pm and 7pm to 10:30pm

 For years, the vegans of Lisbon have envied the vegans of Porto for their multiple branches of the incredible daTerra restaurant.
 But now we finally have a branch of our own!

 There are quite a few vegetarian and vegan buffet restaurants in Lisbon, but this one is by far my favorite.
 At other buffets, the food all starts to taste the same after awhile.

 Here, though, the dishes are incredibly varied, with lots of choices of cold starters and salads as well as a soup and three or four hot dishes.
 And sometimes, when you go back for a second plate, you find that they’ve brought out even more dishes while you weren’t looking.

 Lunch is the best value, at just 8.50 euros for all you can eat.
 Dinner is a few euros more but still worth it.